Skip to content

 ansible multi -s -a "service ntpd start"

-It is best to use the powers of ansible (abstraction and idempotency) when running commands
+It is best to use the powers of Ansible (abstraction and idempotency) when running commands

 ansible -m shell -a "date" multi